Getting Permission to Email

 - Soft Bounces: A soft bounce is when an email address is valid, but the message didn’t reach the inbox because the recipient’s mailbox was full, or the message was too large.
 It could also mean that the recipient has a “spam protector” autoresponder set up that requires senders to respond to a verification email or that the email service provider (ESP) is temporarily down.

 Note, a mailing list that draws a lot of bounces is usually old and full of invalid addresses.
 If your previous service did not manage your bounced contacts, you should run your contact list through a list cleaning service before importing into Ontraport.

-Allowed email “from” addresses
+Free email “from” addresses

 Bulk email laws

 When you send bulk emails — emails sent through automation, group actions, or manual sends to two or more contacts — you will need to adhere to CAN-SPAM, CASL and GDPR compliance laws.
 Ontraport provides you with many tools to stay compliant; however, we still recommend acquainting yourself with the laws and regulations regarding mass emails.